andref2015/gt-syntax-guide/README.md

 - Not clearing heavy variables from csv after use
 - Using `in` operator with strings (only works with collections/dictionaries)
 - Forgetting that unescaped ampersands (`&`) in `*html` blocks cause "unsafe markup" errors
+- Forgetting that GuidedTrack lacks remainder syntax (NO % operator)

 <br>